rafaelma/pgbackman/docs/manual.rst

 taking logical backups of databases.
 They take a snapshot of a database at a given moment.

-These utilities take consistent backups of a database or the hole cluster even if the databases are being used concurrently.
-At the same time ``pg_dump`` and ``pg_dumpall`` do not block other users accessing the database when backups are been taking.
+These utilities take consistent backups of a database or the whole cluster even if the databases are being used concurrently.
+At the same time ``pg_dump`` and ``pg_dumpall`` do not block other users accessing the database when backups are being taken.

 Even though a backup or snapshot created with ``pg_dump`` or ``pg_dumpall`` can never guarantee a full disaster recovery of all